Black Wolf Hubertus: Aftermath

 Following the 1954 incident, the Polish security services intensified their efforts to dismantle the organization.
 Lucia and several other members were arrested and tried.
 Lucia was sentenced to 15 years in prison, while other members received sentences ranging from two to fourteen years.

-The activities of Czarny Wilk Hubertus were part of a broader pattern of resistance by former Nazi sympathizers in postwar Silesia.
+The activities of Czarny Wilk Hubertus were part of a broader pattern of resistance by former Nazi sympathizers in post-war Silesia.
 The group's suppression marked the end of organized pro-Nazi underground activity in the region during that period.